 The Coastal Zone is a geographic area that extends the length of the State of Delaware, along the Delaware River, the C&D Canal, the Delaware Bay, Inland Bays, and Atlantic Ocean, specifically defined by the CZA at 7 Del.C. §7002(i).
-This public hearing was held pursuant to Delaware's Coastal Zone Act and 7 DE Admin.
-Code 101, Regulations Governing Delaware's Coastal Zone ("CZA Regulations").

-The CZA Regulations include provisions for major modifications to existing Coastal Zone Permits, as set forth specifically in Section 8.6.3.2.
-Such major modification requests require a 20-business day public comment period, and the scheduling of a public hearing, at the DNREC Secretary's discretion.
+The CZA Regulations include provisions for major modifications to existing Coastal Zone Permits, set forth specifically in Section 8.6.3.2.
+Such major modification requests require a 20-business day public comment period, and the scheduling of a public hearing at the DNREC Secretary's discretion.
 In matters where a major modification request to an existing Coastal Zone Permit is pending before the Secretary, only the permit conditions subject to modification are reopened for public comment and further consideration.